sandialabs/sansmic/docs/um/scenarios.rst

     The :confval:`brine-injection-height` is specified in :term:`foot`
     above the original :confval:`floor-depth`

-    Do not use both -depth and -height options.
+    Do not use both -depth and -height options in the same stage.

+.. confval:: brine-injection-height

+    See :confval:`brine-injection-depth`

 .. confval:: brine-production-depth
-.. confval:: brine-production-height

     The *depth* (preferred) or *height* within the cavern where the EOT for the injection string is located.
 If above the